Ambress92/MaxMinFairForwardPaths/README.md

 📄 *MMFP.py* saves two files in the 📁 `Results/` folder:

-1) A pickled file containing a Networkx DiGraph.
+1) A pickle file containing a Networkx DiGraph.
 The output graph corresponds to the DAG of forward paths from the source to the destination node.
 The DAG edge weights 'prob' and 'cond_prob' represent the absolute and conditioned transition probabilities corresponding to the Maxmin Fair Forward Path distribution.

 2) A text file containing a list of n_paths (from the source node to the destination node) sampled from the Maxmin Fair distribution.